Classification: tyrosine kinase inhibitor

 - Notify your healthcare team if you develop a rash, as they can provide suggestions to manage the rash and/or prescribe a topical medication to apply to the rash or an oral medication.

-- If you develop peeling or blistering of the skin, notify your healthcare team right away.
+- If you have peeling or blistering of the skin, call your healthcare team right away.

 While receiving afatinib, you may develop an inflammation of the skin around the nail bed/cuticle areas of toes or fingers, which is called paronychia.
 It can appear red, swollen or pus filled.
 Nails may develop "ridges" in them or fall off.
 You may also develop cuts or cracks that look like small paper cuts in the skin on your toes, fingers or knuckles.
 These side effects may appear several months after starting treatment, but can last for many months after treatment stops.